knpuniversity/ansible/knpu/vagrant-ansible.md

 2. This version of Ubuntu has a different default username to login via SSH, so you have to change it to `ubuntu` and specify the private SSH key file instead of the password - Ansible can't log in into the server using just a username and password pair.
-Also, Ubuntu 16.04 has the new pre-installed Python 3, so you have to specidy a valid path to the `python3` binary file, because Ansible can't find it by itself.
+Also, Ubuntu 16.04 has the new pre-installed Python 3, so you have to specify a valid path to the `python3` binary file, because Ansible can't find it by itself.
 You can specify all this information in `hosts.ini` file for the VirtualBox host:
     ```ini